 Here at Clowder, we pride ourselves on our service.
 Our approach has always been that we're not just selling apps, but continuous, hands-on partnerships.
 Our Client Success team strives to serve as guides for building longevity and strong engagement in each of our apps.
-To showcase just how valuable our Client Success team is, we sat down with its Director, Alexa Kade, for a Q&A. Here's what she had to say:
+To showcase just how valuable our Client Success team is, we sat down with COO Alexa Kade for a Q&A. Here's what she had to say:

 What does Client Success mean to Clowder?

 "Cheesy, but it's sort of like a way of life in how we approach Client Success or client management.
 Deep rooted/thoughtful methodology that puts the client first.
 As a company, and I may be biased, I think it's the stitching that keeps us together and really what sets our company apart from other vendors or third party contractors out there."

 How does Clowder's Client Success team differ from others?

 "Each client is assigned a dedicated Client Success Manager that takes the time to onboard them, understand their business, their team, the goals - from the top down.
 By having a dedicated point of contact, our clients are able to work through questions on strategy or technical needs without having to guess where to go.
 My favorite part of our onboarding process is a slide in the presentation that includes a picture of the Clowder team - it puts a face to a name and just humanizes things a bit.
 Knowing there's a real person at the other end of the phone makes room for a deeper partnership and that's the whole objective."

 What is the onboarding process like for a new client?